 Overview – Housing Disabilities Accommodations

-Disabilities-based housing accommodations modify aspects of residential life through adjustment(s) designed to lessen or eliminate the impact of impairments (click for more info).
-SAS collaborates with Marymount students to determine reasonable accommodations.
+Disabilities-based housing accommodations modify aspects of residential life to lessen or eliminate the impact of impairments (click for more info).

 - Students accepted to Marymount, with a Marymount email and ID number, are invited to partner with SAS to explore the scope of the impairment and determine which accommodations are most appropriate to mitigate the impact of their disability/disabilities.
-This partnership is called the “interactive process” and is essential to put reasonable accommodations in place (click for more info).
+This partnership is called the “interactive process” and is essential to establish a student’s reasonable accommodations functionally (click for more info).

 - Accommodated housing assignments offered to students may not necessarily be located in their preferred campus location (click for more info).